lindluni/actions-runner-manager/README.md

 [![Continuous Deployment](https://github.com/lindluni/actions-runner-manager/actions/workflows/merge.yml/badge.svg)](https://github.com/lindluni/actions-runner-manager/actions/workflows/merge.yml)

-## Notice: Actions Runner Manager does not currently support GitHub Enterprise Server

 Actions Runner Manager is a GitHub Application that can be used by users who are not organization owners to manage GitHub Actions Organization Runner Groups.
 Actions Runner Manager implements pseudo-RBAC policies built on top of GitHub Teams and exposes a set of authenticated API's to grant access to the GitHub Organization Self-Hosted Runner REST API's which are generally only available to organization owners.

+**Notice**: Actions Runner Manager does not currently support GitHub Enterprise Server

 ## Authorization